SebiSomu/fusee/README.md

 ## What's New in 2.1.0

-- Finished building the Comet package entirely out and exporting it as a standalone Go module.
-- Finished setting up the dev environment for the new Comet package.
+- Added Comet, Fusée's lightweight HTMX-style HTML-over-the-wire module for making HTTP requests from HTML and updating targeted DOM regions with server-rendered responses.
+It includes browser-side `comet-*` attributes and a standalone Go integration for Comet-aware server responses.

 ---